alexm98/hugin/docs/source/index.rst

 Hugin helps scientists run Machine Learning experiments on geospatial raster data.

-Hugin was developed as part of the ML4EO_
+Hugin was developed as part of the ESA funded ML4EO_

 Overall Hugin aims to facilitate experimentation with multiple machine learning problems, like:
  * Classification